 What do I have to do?

-Firstly, seek confirmation from your employer that they will pay the Board directly for your practising certificate.
-Then apply for your APC to get a SO number (which you need to give to their employer).
+Firstly, seek confirmation from your employer that they will pay the Board directly for your APC.
+Then apply for your APC to get an SO number (which you need to give to their employer).

-Note: in addition to giving your employer a SO number you will also need to confirm your name, registration number and the amount to be paid/the APC fee.
-Regardless of the method used, if you wish to have a practising certificate on 1 April you must have paid before 26 March 2024, and your employer must pay (using the bulk funding method) before 20 March 2024.
+Note: in addition to giving your employer an SO number you'll also need to confirm your name, registration number and the amount to be paid/the APC fee.
+Regardless of the method used, if you wish to have an APC by 1 April you must have paid before 26 March 2024, and your employer must pay (using the bulk funding method) before 20 March 2024.
+That allows time for us to process the payment and issue the APC.

 How will I know if my employer is using the bulk funding option?